rafaelgalle/whisper-diarization-advanced/README.md

 - `num_speakers: int`: Number of speakers (detected, unless specified in input).
 - `language: str`: Language of the spoken words as a language code like 'en' (detected, unless specified in input).

-### Roadmap / Next Steps
-- Sentiment analysis: Classify speech as neutral, negative, or positive.
-- Channel-based speaker identification: Detect speakers by audio channel instead of pyannote.
-- For stereo call center audio (one channel per speaker), transcribe each channel separately for maximum accuracy.

 ### Notes & Tips
 The higher the noise reduction level, the more vocal characteristics are lost, which can make diarization harder.